moosetechnology/moosetechnology.github.io/_posts/2022-08-08-moosecritics.md

 As you can see, a context has three properties :

-- Name : the name of our context
+- Name: the name of our context
-- Context Block : a code block, using as parameter the collection given by the parent context, and that must return a collection of entities
+- Context Block: a code block, using as a parameter the collection given by the parent context, and that must return a collection of entities
-- Summary : a quick explanation of the selection performed
+- Summary: a quick explanation of the selection performed

-In this case the selection is very basic (keeping only the classes defined within our model), but any way of manipulating a collection (so long as it remains a collection) can be used to make a very specific choice of entities.
+In this case, the selection is very basic (keeping only the classes defined within our model), but any way of manipulating a collection (so long as it remains a collection) can be used to make a very specific choice of entities.
 But for now, let's keep things simple, and add a few more contexts to our root.

-First we select methods...
+First, we select methods...

 ```st
 "Title:"